 · The current deadlines and dates can be found here.

 |Information||Master in Digital Communication Leadership (DCLead)|

 What will I learn?

-The “Digital Communication Leadership (DCLead)” is carried out as an Erasmus Mundus Joint Master Degree Programme coordinated by the University of Salzburg, Department of Communication Studies together with the Aalborg University of Copenhagen (AAU), Denmark and the Vrije Universiteit Brussel (VUB), Belgium.
-The “Digital Communication Leadership (DCLead)” programme approaches the vast and recent field of digital communication from an interdisciplinary and international point of view bringing together advanced academic discussion with practical knowledge and skills.
+The "Digital Communication Leadership (DCLead)" is carried out as an Erasmus Mundus Joint Master Degree Programme coordinated by the University of Salzburg, Department of Communication Studies together with the Aalborg University of Copenhagen (AAU), Denmark and the Vrije Universiteit Brussel (VUB), Belgium and Wageningen University (WU), the Netherlands.
+The "Digital Communication Leadership (DCLead)" programme approaches the vast and recent field of digital communication from an interdisciplinary and international point of view bringing together advanced academic discussion with practical knowledge and skills.
 The programme shall promote a non-techno-deterministic, social and ethical reflection on digital communication for future leaders of the field.

 Which career opportunities do I have?

 Graduates work in different fields: in existing ICT and media companies, as entrepreneurs in new media and web companies, in IT support functions in business companies and public institutions, in media companies working at the European or international level whose work is influenced by European decision-making, as scientists or researchers, as public servants and administrators within Ministries and regulatory authorities in the policy field of media and communication, as consultants regarding various aspects of new media and digital innovation, as lobbyists in lobby organisations, in European institutions or as journalists.